Areas Dense Morning Fog & Freezing Fog

 First Alert Weather Days: Christmas Eve & Christmas Day Wintry Travel

-FRIDAY: Areas of dense fog and freezing fog have prompted Dense Fog Advisories and will impact some locations Friday morning, especially the southern valley and Lakes country.
-The advisory is in place until noon.
-Morning lows again in the 20s and 30s with afternoon highs starting to inch up a few more degrees.
-A few low 40s expected in the southern Valley!
+FRIDAY - SATURDAY: Areas of dense fog and freezing fog have prompted Dense Fog Advisories and will impact many locations Friday morning and potentially into the early afternoon for some.
+Slow down when traveling through fog and allow some extra space between yourself and the driver ahead of you.
+The advisory is in place until 12PM today.
+Afternoon highs starting to inch up a few more degrees.
+A few low 40s expected in the southern Valley where we get more sunshine today, with areas of fog and lingering low clouds remaining pretty steady in the 30s.
+Tonight, we will be watching out for redeveloping fog and reduced visibility.

-SATURDAY: A little warmer still into Saturday with afternoon highs ranging from the middle 30s to middle 40s under a partly cloudy sky.
+Possible foggy conditions into Saturday morning we well which could bring some localized travel impacts in areas of dense fog creating reduced visibility.
+A little warmer still into Saturday afternoon with highs ranging from the middle 30s to middle 40s under a partly cloudy sky.
 If you have travel plans for the Christmas holiday, Saturday will bring the better travel conditions compared to Sunday and/or Monday.

 EXTENDED FORECAST:

-TUESDAY: Looking past Christmas Day, we’re seeing the potential for another round of freezing rain and snow on Tuesday.
+TUESDAY: Looking past Christmas Day, we’re seeing the potential for another quick shot of freezing rain and snow on Tuesday in our southeastern counties.
 Again, weather models are still working on the exact solution of timing, track, and what type of precipitation will fall with this possible weather event.
 Stay tuned!

 FARGO FORECAST: